 DR: What promises to be the next evolutions in Search Engine Marketing?

-JF: There are two major transformations going on right now in search.
+JF: Two major transformations are going on right now in search.
 One is in voice search, with Alexa and Google Home.
-In fact, what you say is going to become as important – or nearly as important– as what you search.
-Facebook announced they are moving into this space as well.
+What you say is going to become as important — or nearly as important — as what you search.
+Facebook announced they are moving into this space too.

 Another evolution for us is the ability to track in-store conversions.
-Because people carry their smartphones almost everywhere they go, we can now see if people saw our ad, clicked on our ad, and then whether or not they visited the showroom.
+Because people carry their smartphones almost everywhere they go, we can now see if people saw our ad, clicked on it, and then whether or not they visited the showroom.

 DR: Which platforms do you believe are the most effective at driving in-store conversions?